QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 The page you are looking at is called the "dashboard".

-If you click on "Julia 1.x.x" you should have the option to start a Julia notebook.
+If you click on "Julia 1.x.x" under "Notebook" you should have the option to start a Julia notebook.

 Here's what your Julia notebook should look like